ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 `\ of` behaves in a way largely similar to `\`, but it is a layout herald, can have multiple clauses, and may contain guards (see BNF for details).

-Zero clauses are not permitted, as the type of the expression would be ambiguous.
+Zero clauses are not permitted, as the expression would be ambiguous.
+(See `Alternatives` section for details.)
 This means that with `-XEmptyCase`,
-`-XLambdaCase` still has one (albeit rarely used) construct that cannot be replaced by a `\ of`-expression without making it slightly longer, though where that is acceptable,
+`-XLambdaCase` still has one (albeit rarely used) construct that cannot be replaced by a `\ of`-expression, though
 `\case {}` can (even today) be replaced by `\x -> case x of {}`.
 This shortcoming could potentially be addressed in a future proposal, for example by adding absurd patterns, to provide a more general solution.
-Note that the `\case {}` construct only works for functions of one argument.
+Note that the `\case {}` construct only works for matching on a single pattern.

 Like the existing behavior for alternatives in case- and `\case`-expressions, and equations in function declaration syntax, it is